MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-service-bus.md

 This article demonstrates how to use Spring Boot Starter for Azure Service Bus JMS to send messages to and receive messages from Service Bus `queues` and `topics`.

 Azure provides an asynchronous messaging platform called [Azure Service Bus](/azure/service-bus-messaging/service-bus-messaging-overview) ("Service Bus") that is based on the [Advanced Message Queueing Protocol 1.0](http://www.amqp.org/) ("AMQP 1.0") standard.
-Service Bus can be used across the range of supported Azure platforms.
+You can use Service Bus across the range of supported Azure platforms.

 The Spring Boot Starter for Azure Service Bus JMS provides Spring JMS integration with Service Bus.